-- Length-based Economic Assessment of Sportfish.
+6. Length-based Economic Assessment of Sportfish.
 Recreational fisheries are a unique industrial component to Nebraska’s economy.
 Anglers derive value in a variety of forms by taking part in recreational fisheries.
 Quantifying this value requires assessing individual angler’s willingness-to-pay to capture a fish and for each successive capture.
 Anglers also express unique preferences and motivations.
-Thus, we expect angler’s willingness-to-pay to vary widely for different angling-trip outcomes (i.e., species and size).
-We are using a length-based valuation framework that generalizes the preferences and motivations of Nebraska anglers across a variety of sociological metrics.
-This assessment provides a length-specific value of captured sportfish (channel catfish, crappie, largemouth bass, and walleye) stratified across Nebraska’s angling groups.
+Thus, we correctly predicted angler’s willingness-to-pay to vary widely for different angling-trip outcomes (i.e., species and size).
+We used a length-based valuation framework that generalizes the preferences and motivations of Nebraska anglers across a variety of sociological metrics.
+This assessment provided a length-specific value of captured sportfish (channel catfish, crappie, largemouth bass, and walleye) stratified across Nebraska’s angling groups.

 Project WebsiteFish Hunt